ashterenli/asm/x86-dgemm/README.md

 again offset by 32 bytes.

-Unrolling by 8 also gives the expected asm, but this version is slower than unrolling by 4:
+Unrolling by 8 also gives the expected asm, but this version is slower than unrolling by 4, perhaps because of increased cache misses, or due to inability of the multiple issue pipeline to schedule istructions to minimise
+stalls:
 ```
  55 .LBB0_4:                                #   Parent Loop BB0_2 Depth=1
  56                                         #     Parent Loop BB0_3 Depth=2